- LAST REVIEWED: 25 July 2022

 Broad survey of painting, sculpture, architecture, and printmaking, preceded by two chapters on Japanese culture.
 For Meiji painting, covers yōga and nihonga.
 The discussion of nihonga prioritizes Tokyo and the Okakura group, but includes literati painter Tomioka Tessai (b.
 1837–d.
 1924) and some Kyoto painters.

-Rosenfield, John.
-“Western Style Painting in the Early Meiji Period and its Critics.”
-In Studies in the Modernization of Japan.
-Edited by Donald Shively, 181–219.
+Rosenfield, John M. “Western Style Painting in the Early Meiji Period and Its Critics.”
+In Tradition and Modernization in Japanese Culture.
+Edited by Donald H. Shively, 181–220.
+Studies in the Modernization of Japan 5.
 Princeton, NJ: Princeton University Press, 1976.